Spenz7/StudyFilter/README.md

 **Disclaimer:**

-- I am still working on a method to restrict YouTube content to only academic-related videos, possibly using keyword filtering or AI—this may require funding.
+- I am still working on a method to restrict YouTube content to only academic-related videos, possibly using keyword filtering or AI
 - This extension works well with Reddit.
 For example, if you want to only view posts from [https://www.reddit.com/r/NTU/](https://www.reddit.com/r/NTU/), whitelist that URL and blacklist [https://www.reddit.com/](https://www.reddit.com/) to block all other subreddits.